Permutatrix/scheduler/README.md

 # the almighty scheduler

 Generates schedules.
 Has a few features.
-Documentation is no.
+Documentation is no. [Check it out.](https://permutatrix.github.io/scheduler/)

 ## lasciate ogne speranza&hellip;